tjsiwinski2000/tjsiwinski2000.github.io/index.md

 And know that the storm soon will cease <br>
 <a href="https://www.jw.org/en/library/music-songs/original-songs/peace-at-last-2022-convention-song/">Original Song</a>
 <hr>
-The way you overcome tiredness is think about other people 07-31-2022
+The way you overcome tiredness is to think about other people 07-31-2022
 <hr>